-Students will learn about the history and cultural contributions of Mexican Americans from a interdisciplinary perspective.
+Students will learn about the history and cultural contributions of Mexican Americans from an interdisciplinary perspective.

-03340 AFRICAN AMERICAN STUDIES GPA Level: Regular Grade Level: 10-12 Service ID: 03380085 (1 cr.)
-Prerequisites: None This course develops an understanding of the historical roots of African American culture, especially as it pertains to social, economic,
+AFRICAN AMERICAN STUDIES GPA Level: Regular Service ID: 03380085 (1 cr.)
+Prerequisites: None

+This course develops an understanding of the historical roots of African American culture, especially as it pertains to social, economic, and political history.